kaiting0305/kaiting-intern-repo/Onboarding/Milestone 3. Learn git/git_understanding.md

 Can be used in a lot of ways.
 Used to determine which changes have occurred, by who, and the reasoning (commit messages).
 If there is a new code that has an error or something you would like to know more about, you can use git log to see who made the change and discuss with the person.

 Im surprised that there are countless options to use after this command.
-Eg: git log --oneline, git log -p<file>, etc.
+Eg: git log --oneline, git log -p<file>, etc. And they can be used on top of one another. eg: git log --oneline -- graph --all